 FTRs are paid each month from congestion revenues, both day-ahead and balancing.
 FTR auction revenues and excess revenues are carried forward from prior months and distributed back from later months.
+In June 2014, there was \$2.9 million in excess congestion revenue, to be used to fund months later in the planning period that may have a revenue shortfall.
 At the end of a planning period, if some months remain not fully funded, an uplift charge is collected from any FTR market participants that hold FTRs during the planning period based on their pro rata share of total net positive FTR target allocations, excluding any charge to FTR holders with a net negative FTR position for the planning year.
-Since the 2011 to 2012 planning period, FTRs were not fully funded and thus an uplift charge was collected.
-In June 2014, there was \$2.9 million in excess congestion revenue, to be used to fund months later in the planning period that may have a revenue shortfall.
+For example, the 2013 to 2014 planning period was not revenue adequate, and thus this uplift charge was collected from FTR participants.
+There was excess congestion revenue at the end of the 2014 to 2015 planning period, which is distributed to FTR participants in the same manner that the FTR uplift is applied.

-FTR revenues are primarily comprised of hourly congestion revenue, from the day-ahead and balancing markets.12 FTR revenues also include ARR excess, which is the difference between ARR target allocations and FTR auction revenues, and negative FTR target allocations, which is an income for the FTR market from FTRs with a negative target allocation.
+FTR revenues are primarily comprised of hourly congestion revenue, from the day-ahead and balancing markets.16 FTR revenues also include ARR excess, which is the difference between ARR target allocations and FTR auction revenues, and negative FTR target allocations, which is an income for the FTR market from FTRs with a negative target allocation.
 Competing use revenues are based on the Unscheduled Transmission Service Agreement between the New York Independent System Operator (NYISO) and PJM.
 This agreement sets forth the terms and conditions under which compensation is provided for transmission service in connection with transactions not scheduled directly or otherwise prearranged between NYISO and PJM.
-Congestion revenues appearing in Table 13-12 include both congestion charges associated with PJM facilities and those associated with reciprocal, coordinated flowgates (M2M flowgates) in MISO and NYISO whose operating limits are respected by PJM.13
+Congestion revenues appearing in Table 13-18 include both congestion charges associated with PJM facilities and those associated with reciprocal, coordinated flowgates (M2M flowgates) in MISO and NYISO whose operating limits are respected by PJM.17